-Many years ago, my parents attended their first IEP meeting for me.
+Many years ago, my parents were trying to figure out what words to know for IEP meetings before my first meeting in kindergarten.
 My mom had befriended a teacher who told her everything she needed to know before that first meeting, and the school was surprised to see how much my mom knew.
 This teacher taught us a lot about navigating special education, and her advice helped us more than we ever could have imagined- thank you, Ms. C!

-Today, I will be sharing the things this teacher shared with us, as well as tips that we have gathered over the years from attending dozens of IEP meetings, fighting for accommodations, and many more adventures along the way.
+Today, I will be sharing words to know for IEP meetings.
+These are words the teacher shared with us, as well as tips that we have gathered over the years from attending dozens of IEP meetings, fighting for accommodations, and many more adventures along the way.
 Here are ten words you need to know before your first IEP meeting, though these can help with any IEP meeting.